Non-loose torus knots: Tight contact structures on torus knot complements

+Here we consider the complements of non-loose Legendrian knots with a focus on those with no convex torsion in their complement, though our first result does apply to those as well.

-\begin{lemma} If $L$ is a non-loose Legendrian $(p,q)$--torus knot in an overtwisted contact structure on $S^3$ with $\tb(L)<pq$ then $L$ destabilizes. \end{lemma}
+\begin{lemma} If $L$ is a non-loose Legendrian $(p,q)$-torus knot in an overtwisted contact structure on $S^3$ with $\tb(L)<pq$, then $L$ destabilizes. \end{lemma}

-\begin{proof} The contact structure on the complement $C = S^3 \setminus N(L)$ will be in $\Tight_i(C;\tb(L))$ for $i \geq 0$.
+\begin{proof} By Lemma~\ref{seestab}, it is sufficient to find a convex torus parallel to the boundary of the knot complement with dividing slope one larger than the $\tb$ of the knot.
+The contact structure on the complement $C = S^3 \setminus N(L)$ is in $\Tight_i(C;\tb(L))$ for $i \geq 0$.
 If $i>0$, we can clearly destabilize $L$.
-(Recall, from the point of view of the knot complement, a Legendrian knot destabilizes if you can find a convex torus parallel to the boundary of the knot complement with dividing slope one larger than the $tb$ of the knot that separates off a basic slice from the complement.)
 If $i=0$, a destabilization of $L$ would correspond to finding $C' \subset C$, which is diffeomorphic to $C$ such that $\partial C'$ is convex with dividing slope $\tb(L)+1$.
 If there is a $0$-twisting vertical Legendrian in $C$, we can clearly find such $C'$.
 Assume there is no $0$-twisting vertical Legendrian in $C$.
-For negative torus knots, the argument in the proof of Lemmas~\ref{lem:thickening-negative} shows that all contact structures in $\Tight_0(C;\tb(L))$ contain $(C',\xi')$ or $(C',\xi'_k)$, and the dividing slope of $\partial C'$ is $\infty$ or $s_k > pq$.
-For positive torus knots, the same argument in the proof of Lemma~\ref{lem:thickening-positive} works and all contact structures in $\Tight_0(C;\tb(L))$ contains some $C'$, whose boundary slope is $\infty$ or $s_k < pq$.
-It is known that all of these contact structures with boundary slope $s_k$ exist in $(S^3,\xi_{std})$, see \cite[Section~3.1]{EtnyreLaFountainTosun12}, and hence are not of concern. \end{proof}
+For negative torus knots, the argument in the proof of Lemma~\ref{lem:thickening-negative} shows that all contact structures in $\Tight_0(C;\tb(L))$ contain $(C',\xi')$ or $(C',\xi'_k)$, and the dividing slope of $\partial C'$ is $\infty$ or $e_k > pq$.
+For positive torus knots, the same argument in the proof of Lemma~\ref{lem:thickening-negative} works, and all contact structures in $\Tight_0(C;\tb(L))$ contain some $C'$, whose boundary slope is $\infty$ or $e_k < pq$.
+It is known that all of these contact structures with boundary slope $e_k$ exist in $(S^3,\xi_{std})$, see \cite[Section~3.1]{EtnyreLaFountainTosun12}, and hence are not of concern when studying non-loose Legendrian knots. \end{proof}

-\begin{lemma} Let $n(p,q)$ be the number of tight contact structures on $L(p,-q) \# L(q, -p)$ and $C$ the complement of the $(p,q)$--torus knot.
+\begin{lemma} Let $n(p,q)$ be the number of tight contact structures on $L(p,-q) \# L(q, -p)$ and $C$ the complement of the $(p,q)$-torus knot.
 Then we have

 \end{lemma}